JapanYoshi/PIUComposite/readme.md

 ...were taken from the Project Pad Pack series organized by Gpop, CondorTalon, and others.

-Audio edit and/or background for:
+Audio edit for:

 * Dope
 * Rather Be

-...were taken (and edited) from Speirmix Galaxy by Ben Speirs.
+...were taken from Speirmix Galaxy by Ben Speirs.
+Background draft for Dope was also taken from there.

+Guest charters include:

+* CaucasianCrustacean
+* Mintice (MTC)
+* Tuuc